aviatesk/JET.jl/docs/src/usages.md

     compiler produces.
 In particular, JET currently disables inlining for reasons and it can have a potent impact on the performance of your code in actual execution.

-    JET in the future will offer a "proper" UI to render JET analysis result to users, whose process isn't supposed to interact with actual user's runtime in any way (I'm thinking of IDE/CI integration or such).
+    JET in the future will offer a more "proper" UI to render JET analysis result to users, whose process isn't supposed to interact with actual user's runtime in any way (I'm thinking of IDE/CI integration or such).
-    Then these utilities will only be used for JET's testing.
+    Then these utilities will only be used for JET's testing, and not be really user-facing.

 ```@docs
 report_call